Brian Coffey: Early life and work

 Coffey was born in Dublin in the suburb of Dún Laoghaire.
 He attended the Mount St Benedict boarding school in Gorey, County Wexford from 1917 to 1919 and then James Joyce's old school, Clongowes Wood College, in Clane, County Kildare, from 1919 until 1922.
 In 1923, he went to France to study for a Bachelor's degree in Classical Studies at the Institution St Vincent, Senlis, Oise.

 His father, Denis J. Coffey, was a professor of anatomy at the Catholic University of Ireland Medical School in Cecilia Street, who served as the first president following the creation of the National University of Ireland of University College Dublin (UCD) from 1908 to 1940.
-Coffey entered UCD in 1924 and earned advanced degrees in mathematics, physics and chemistry.
+Coffey entered UCD in 1924 and was awarded BSc (1929) and MSc (1930) in mathematical science.
 He also represented the college in boxing tournaments.

 While still at college, Coffey began writing poetry.
 He published his first poems in UCD's The National Student under the pseudonym Coeuvre.
 These poems, which have never been collected, showed the influence of French Symbolism and of TS Eliot.
 During this time Coffey met Denis Devlin and together they published a volume entitled Poems in 1930.
 Coffey and Devlin both also participated in college dramatics, taking roles in French plays.